-Input Signal Selection All Ovation High Fidelity preamplifiers use very high performance, fully sealed small signal relays.
-These devices are typically used in industrial, military and telecom applications, where reliability (failure rates of not more than a few parts per billion) and longevity (20+ years service life) are of the utmost importance.
+Input Signal Selection All Ovation High Fidelity preamplifiers use very high performance, fully sealed relays for signal selection and switching.
+These devices are used in industrial, military and telecom applications, where reliability (failure rates of not more than a few parts per billion) and longevity (20+ years service life) are of the utmost importance.
 The devices we use are made in Japan and have a guaranteed mechanical life of over 50 (fifty) million operations, while the full load electrical life is guaranteed at over half a million operations.
 Since the relay in this application is only used at a fraction of its electrical rating, the electrical life is also many millions of operations ensuring a long service life.
 Importantly, the internal relay mechanism is never exposed to the atmosphere and the silver – palladium and gold clad contacts therefore remain uncontaminated and completely wear free for the 20+ year expected life of the product.

-Our phono equalizers offer unmatched accuracy, deviating from the specified RIAA response curve by typically less than 0.1 dB (0.2 dB maximum) from 20 Hz to 20 kHz.
-The response beyond 20 kHz is also important, and should by design, drop off gradually from above 50kHz, ensuring accurate conformance at 20 kHz, which is the upper limit of human hearing.
+Our phono equalizers offer unmatched measured accuracy, deviating from the specified RIAA response curve by typically 0.15 dB (0.25 dB maximum) from 20 Hz to 20 kHz.
+The response beyond 20 kHz is also important, and should by design, drop off gradually from above 50kHz, ensuring accurate conformance at 20 kHz – the upper limit of human hearing.

 Layout and Construction Star grounding schemes are used to minimize common impedance coupling, which can degrade PSRR and distortion severely.
 Ferrous housings can introduce magnetic induction distortion (typically this is 3rd harmonic) which is avoided by using Aluminium for construction.
 Housings use non-ferrous fixings in most cases while on power amplifier products, air vents utilize stainless steel.